Samuel MacCurdy Greer

-Samuel MacCurdy Greer (1810–1880), was an Irish politician who, in Ulster championed Presbyterian representation and tenant rights.
+Samuel MacCurdy Greer (1810–1880) was an Irish politician who, in Ulster, championed Presbyterian representation and tenant rights.
 He was a founder member of the Ulster Tenant Right Association and of the all-Ireland Tenant Right League.
-In the general election of 1857 he was returned to Westminster on a tenant-right platform for County Londonderry.
+He served as a MP in the House of Commons of the United Kingdom on a tenant-right platform for County Londonderry.

 Background

 Samuel MacCurdy Greer was the eldest son of the Rev. Thomas Greer, Presbyterian minister of Dunboe, and Elizabeth Caldwell, daughter of Captain Adam Caldwell, R.N.
 He was born at Springvale near Castlerock, County Londonderry, in 1810, educated at the Belfast Academy and Glasgow University, and was called to the Irish Bar in 1833.

 Tenant righter

 Greer entered public life in the wake of the Great Irish Famine which, together with a drop in agricultural prices, compounded the poverty and insecurity of tenant farmers.
 With James MacKnight, editor of the Londonderry Standard, William Sharman Crawford MP, a progressive County Down landlord, and group of radical Presbyterian ministers, in 1847 Greer formed the Ulster Tenant Right Association.
 The association called for rent reductions, and for the codification of the Ulster tenant right, the customary understanding that gave tenants a saleable interest in the land they had worked.

 When Downhill Castle, owned by the Tory landlord Sir Harvey Bruce, was burned down in a malicious fire, Greer made a name for himself by waging a successful legal campaign against the attempt of the landlord-controlled county Grand Jury to place the cost of its rebuilding on the local taxpayer.
 He was invited to share platforms with MacKnight and to join in a delegation to London to press the case for rent controls.

 In 1850, Greer accepted Charles Gavan Duffy's invitation to form an all-Ireland Tenant Right League.
 This was to bring Ulster tenant righters into what proved an uneasy alliance with southern tenant protection societies and with prominent supporters, like Duffy, of a restored and reformed (and perforce Catholic-majority) Irish Parliament.